andyaiken/dojo/contributing.md

 ## Making a change to the app

-Check that your changes don't break the project's style rules:

-* Open a terminal in the root folder
-* Run `npm run lint`

 Remember to update the app version number in `package.json` before creating a pull request.